Marceloasf/java-certification/src/ocp/chapter/sixteen/README.md

             ...
          } ...

- It will try anything inside the try block and then it'll close in the following order: 3, 2 and 1.
-If we added a finally block (explicit one), it would be executed **after** the close() implicit finally block.
+ It will try anything inside the try clause and then it'll close in the following order: 3, 2 and 1.
+If we added a finally clause (explicit one), it would be executed **after** the close() implicit finally clause.

- The last rule we should know is that resources declared within a try-with-resources statement are in scope only within the try block.
-So for example those MyFileReader classes that we declared on the try-with-resources above are only available inside the try block, they can't be used on the catch or finally blocks.
+ The last rule we should know is that resources declared within a try-with-resources statement are in scope only within the try clause.
+So for example those MyFileReader classes that we declared on the try-with-resources above are only available inside the try clause, they can't be used on the catch or finally clauses.

 ### Learning the New Effectively Final Feature